SWAT-engineering/java-watch/README.md

 Features:

 - monitor a single file (or directory) for changes
-- monitor a directory for changes to it's direct descendants
+- monitor a directory for changes to its direct descendants
-- monitor a directory for changes for all it's descendants (aka recursive directory watch)
+- monitor a directory for changes for all its descendants (aka recursive directory watch)
 - edge cases dealt with:
-  - in case of overflow we will still generate events for new descendants
   - recursive watches will also continue in new directories
   - multiple watches for the same directory are merged to avoid overloading the kernel
   - events are processed in a configurable worker pool
+  - when an overflow happens, automatically approximate the events that were missed using a configurable auto-handler

 Planned features: